tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 this can deduce that the ECH-enabled connection was made to a host that the client previously connected to and which is within the same anonymity set.

+## Cookies

+Section 4.2.2 of {{RFC8446}} defines a cookie value that servers may send in HelloRetryRequest for clients to echo in the second ClientHello.
+These values are sent unencrypted in ECH.
+This means differences in cookies between backend servers, such as lengths or cleartext components, may leak information about the server identity.

+Backend servers in an anonymity set SHOULD NOT reveal information in the cookie which identifies the server.
+This may be done by handling HelloRetryRequest statefully, thus not sending cookies, or by using the same cookie construction for all backend servers.

+Note that, if the cookie includes a key name, analogous to Section 4 of
+{{?RFC5077}}, this may leak information if different backend servers issue cookies with different key names at the time of the connection.
+In particular, if the deployment operates in Split Mode, the backend servers may not share cookie encryption keys.
+Backend servers may mitigate this by either handling key rotation with trial decryption, or coordinating to match key names.

+[[OPEN ISSUE: If we land #422, replace "These values are sent unencrypted in ECH" with "While ECH encrypts the cookie in the second ClientHelloInner, the backend server's HelloRetryRequest is unencrypted."]]

 ## Attacks Exploiting Acceptance Confirmation

 To signal acceptance, the backend server overwrites 8 bytes of its